-First Mandee showed her where her room was on the far side of the second floor and then Yllin’s on the third.
+First Mandee showed her where her room was on the far side of the second floor, then Yllin’s on the third.
 They both explained that as far as they could tell, room assignments were random.
 Teachers and watchers, however, were interspersed on each floor as well.
-At the moment, a number of rooms were empty, the school being at about half capacity.
+At the moment, many of the rooms were empty, the school currently at about half capacity.
 All offices were on the first floor except for the Administrator’s, the Treasurer’s, and the Taskmaster’s.
 Their offices and bedrooms were adjoining and located on the fourth floor.

 The forest bordering the fields was lush and thick.
 She saw patches where it appeared some of the trees had been cut down and later replaced with rows of saplings.
 Her curiosity was piqued as she spotted a couple of trees near the dragon’s landing area.
 These showed torn limbs, and some were cracked, one of them almost in half.
 Yet it didn’t look as if lightning was responsible.
 “What happened to those trees?”

 “Clarence, that’s what happened to them.”
 Yllin snorted.
 “He’s a menace.
 It’s a miracle nobody’s been killed riding him.”

 Talia stared at the two trees and could only too easily imagine the dragon careening into them.
 Was Kel riding him at the time?
 That was harder to picture.
 How in the world could he have survived it?
 She still didn’t have any idea how he came out unharmed when the two of them landed at her home.
 “Why would they make him ride such a dangerous dragon?”